 Years ago, when I first heard of the Devils Path trail and looked into it, I asked a local in the Catskill Mountains if they could tell me where I could find it.
 He asked me if I meant the Devils Path trail or the Long Path Trail and at the time, I didn’t know the difference between them.

-The Devil’s Path trail intersects (in the Catskill Mountains) with the Long Path, but they are also completely different trails.
+The Devil’s Path trail intersects (in the Catskill Mountains) with the Long Path, but they are also different trails and separate in parts.
 The Devils Path trail is 22 miles and the Long Path is 300+ miles.

-When you go on the Devils Path trail, it will be indicated by a red marker and the Long Path will be indicated by a blue marker.
+When you go on the Devils Path trail, it will be indicated by a red marker and goes east to west in the Catskills and the Long Path will be indicated by a aqua blue marker and basically takes you northward.

-This map can be found here for more details but I have the screenshot here:
+This map can be found here for more details.

 Now onto the last 2 things on this post: